-Section 64, ¶1-It shall be the duty of the local church board to maintain a Sunday school for the purpose of teaching the holy scriptures and leading the pupils to a saving knowledge of Christ.
+Section 69-It shall be the duty of the Local Church Board to maintain a Sunday School for the purpose of teaching the Holy Scriptures and leading the pupils to a saving knowledge of Christ.

-¶2-As the church in all ages has been mainly dependent on its children for its future, we admonish our people to give due diligence that, like our Saviour's precept concerning the Sabbath, the Sunday school may be regarded for the children, and not the children for the Sunday school.
-Let it be the constant aim of every pastor to so co-operate with the Sunday school that it may prove under God, the greatest agency of the church outside the regular preaching services.
+Section 70-As the Church in all ages has been mainly dependent on its children for its future, we admonish our people to give due diligence that, like our Savior's precept concerning the Lord's Day, the Sunday School may be regarded for the children, and not the children for the Sunday School.
+Let it be the constant aim of every pastor to so co-operate with the Sunday School that it may prove, under God, the greatest agency of the church outside the regular preaching services.